ccamel/awesome-ccamel/README.md

 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [matteobruni/tsparticles](https://github.com/matteobruni/tsparticles) - tsParticles - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
 Ready to use components available for React.js, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, Inferno, Solid, Riot and Web Components.
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
+- [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.
 - [mobxjs/mobx](https://github.com/mobxjs/mobx) - Simple, scalable state management.
 - [mobxjs/mobx-react-lite](https://github.com/mobxjs/mobx-react-lite) - Lightweight React bindings for MobX based on React 16.8 and Hooks
 - [okp4/faucet-web](https://github.com/okp4/faucet-web) - 🚰 Token faucet web app for the ØKP4 Testnets.